Saturday, May 10, 2014

 Weather permitting, the procession will form at 1:30 p.m. outside on the quad alongside CAMP, between the Student Center, and proceed to the arena.
 In case of bad weather, alternate procedures will be announced on this Web page and on radio station WSNN 99.3 FM.
 The procession and the ceremonies will be explained in detail at the rehearsal on Friday, May 9.

 Spectators should all plan to be in their seats by 2:00 p.m.
 Doors will open for guests with tickets at 1:00 p.m.
 (12:30 p.m. for disabled guests and their escorts).
 Only doors into the arena from inside the Cheel Campus Center will be used for spectator entry.
 For their convenience, guests with disabilities may also enter directly into the arena through a side door near the front entrance of the Cheel Campus Center.
+Persons with standing room tickets will enter after the procession.
+Standing Room tickets are for the concourse only.

 The procession will include more than 600 graduates, faculty and honored guests.
 Spectators are asked to remain seated during the procession to allow all to see better and be more comfortable as well.